amient/goconnect/README.md

 (NOTE: THE PROTOTYPE IN THIS CODEBASE DOESN'T HAVE ALL THE FEATURES LISTED ABOVE BUT THOSE ARE THE AIM AND WILL APPEAR SOON)

-There are 2 apis:

-1. /goconnect/pkg/api.go       - this is a static api which is used in all the examples so far
+The API is partially based on reflection but this is only used in-stream for user defined functions - implementation of transform interfaces use type casting in the worst case, no reflection.

-2. /goconnect/pkg/goc/api.go   - this is a reflection-based api which is experimental but is the ultimate goal where the the aim is to be able to inject coders and network stages behind the scenes so it looks something like this:
+The the aim is to be able to inject coders and network stages behind the scenes so it looks something like this:

     A. pipeline is declared statically with only those transforms that are required logically for the job